NEWS

 AISALONE

-Where Art, technology and furniture design can intertwine breathing new creative life.
-After coming back from Milan, Lovegrove has been immersing himself in AI models to visualise different ways.
+Where Art, technology and furniture design can intertwine, breathing new creative life.
+After coming back from Milan, Lovegrove has been immersing himself in AI models to visualise in different ways.
 He took organic forms into the city, celebrating the boundless potential of fluid morphologies.

 CARS